jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Security Considerations {#security_considerations}

 [@!RFC9632] requires an HTTPS URL for a geofeed file.
+In other words, a parallel HTTP URL for that file is disallowed.

 The geofeed file may also contain an RPKI signature, per [@!RFC9632, section 5].

 Besides that, this document does not introduce any new security considerations past those already discussed in the RDAP protocol specifications ([@RFC7481], [@RFC9560]).

 # IANA Considerations